Abdullah ibn Atik

-Abdullah ibn Atik was a companion of Muhammad.
+Abdullah ibn Atik, with his full genology, Abdullah ibn Atik ibn Qays ibn al-Aswad ibn Murri ibn Ka'b ibn Ghanm ibn Salama ibn al-Khazraj al-Ansari (Banu Khazraj tribe), was a companion of Muhammad.
 He participated in the Expedition of 'Abdullah ibn 'Atik where he successfully assassinated Sallam ibn Abu al-Huqayq.
 Where he led a group of men from the Banu Khazraj tribe.

-He was killed in the Battle of Yamama.
+Al-Wāqidī's Kitāb al-Maghāzī serves as an early source for accounts of Muhammad's military expeditions, including the raid led by Abdullah ibn Atik.

-Abu Rafi's assassination at the hands of Abdullah ibn Atik is mentioned in many Sunni Hadith:
+Abu Rafi's was later martyred at the Battle of al-Yamama in 12 AH/632 CE, at the hands of Abdullah ibn Atik which is mentioned in many Sunni Hadith:

 Narrated Al-Bara bin Azib: Allah's Apostle sent a group of Ansari men to kill Abu-Rafi.
 One of them set out and entered their (i.e. the enemies) fort.
 That man said, "I hid myself in a stable for their animals.
 They closed the fort gate.
 Later they....."